tcm5343/pc-builder/README.md

 # PC-Builder
-A program which was made for IST 311
+A program which was made for IST 311 using Java, Swing, and Microsoft Access.

+# Team Members
+Thomas Miller - tcm5343
+Mansi Patel
+Ben Basalyga